AnyChart/docs.anychart.com/Maps/Color_Range.md

 ### Value progression

 Value progression maps are monochromatic.
-Using the shades of gray between black and white makes it easy to print the map and is quite clear to understand.
+Using the shades of grey between black and white makes it easy to print the map and is quite clear to understand.
 This type of ColorRange is one of the best ways to portray a magnitude message to the map audience.

 <br><br>